ywuhub/Full-Stack-Web-Development/README.md

 ### Database Layer

 ## Projects
-* [](Library App) [HTML, CSS and Javascript]: Basic web app where you can add and remove books from the library table.
+* [Small Library App](https://codepen.io/ywuhub/full/oNgpNWO) [HTML, CSS and Javascript]: Basic web app where you can add and remove books from the library table.